cynthia-chineme/Student_Management_Web_App/README.md

    ```
 3. Open your browser at `http://localhost:8080` (or the port specified in your environment).

+## Notes
+- All legacy `.html` files have been removed.
+The app uses only `.ejs` templates for rendering.
+- The navigation bar is unified for easy access to all features.
+- The Courses page displays student and TA counts per course.
+- The home page provides a live preview of students, TAs, and courses.

 ## Technologies Used
 - Node.js
 - Express.js
+- EJS
 - HTML5, CSS3, Bootstrap
 - JavaScript (ES6)
 - JSON for data storage

+---

+**Author:** Cynthia Chineme

+For questions or contributions, please open an issue or submit a pull request.